Skip to content

 The Bottom Line

-The hardest problem in application security is not finding vulnerabilities - it is getting developers to fix them.
-A vulnerability found is worthless if it sits in a backlog for six months.
-A security gate that blocks every deployment will be disabled within a week.
-An AppSec program that generates 10,000 findings with no prioritization will be ignored entirely.
+Finding vulnerabilities is easy.
+Getting developers to fix them is hard.
+A vulnerability sitting in a backlog for six months is worthless.
+A security gate that blocks every deployment gets disabled within a week.
+An AppSec program that fires 10,000 findings with zero prioritization gets ignored.

-The platforms that succeed are the ones that meet developers where they already work: in the IDE, in the pull request, in the CI/CD pipeline.
-They provide fix suggestions, not just findings.
-They prioritize ruthlessly, not exhaustively.
-And they measure success not by the number of vulnerabilities found, but by the mean time to remediation.
+The platforms that win are the ones that meet developers where they already are: in the IDE, in the pull request, in CI/CD.
+They offer fixes, not just findings.
+They prioritize ruthlessly.
+They measure success by mean time to remediation, not by vulnerability count.

-Choose the platform that your developers will actually use - because the best scanner in the world is useless if nobody looks at the results.
+Choose the platform your team will actually use—because the best scanner in the world doesn’t matter if no one looks at the results.

 Share article